Pquch/rpgredlist/docs/about.md

+layout: page
+title: "About the List"
+permalink: /about/

 ### About the RPG Red List

 I came across a list of the most inclusive tabletop roleplaying games but I had some issues with their implementation.
 The RPG Red List is an open-source list of the most inclusive roleplaying games and where to find them.